voedger/voedger/pkg/istructsmem/byte-codec-02.md

 ## Event

-Буфер события *event* содержит версию кодека *codecVer* и данные события *eventData*.
+The event buffer *event* contains the codec version *codecVer* and event data *eventData*.

 `event = codecVersion eventData .`

 ### Codec Version

-Версия кодека *codecVersion* записана как беззнаковое однобайтовое целое число.
+The codec version *codecVersion* is recorded as an unsigned one-byte integer.

 `codecVersion = byte . // (0x00)`

 ### Event Data

-Данные события *eventData* содержат идентификатор имени определения *qNameID*, конструкционные данные события *createParameters*, сведения об ошибке сборки события *buildError*, аргументы команды *commandArguments* и план изменяемых записей *commandCUDs*.
+The event data *eventData* contains the definition name identifier *qNameID*, event construction data *createParameters*, event build error information *buildError*, command arguments *commandArguments*, and the plan of modified records *commandCUDs*.

 `eventData = qNameID [ createParameters buildError [ commandArguments commandCUDs ] ].`

-Если имя определения (QName) у события не указано (т.е. равно `appdef.NullQName`), то больше ничего для события не указывается.
+If the definition name (QName) is not specified for the event (i.e., it is equal to `appdef.NullQName`), then nothing else is specified for the event.

 #### QName ID